 Dance and Dance Education in an Age of Interconnectivity

-Following the success of Shaping Bodies, Shaping Minds (2020), Royal Academy of Dance Australia is delighted to announce its fourth international conference, Dance and Dance Education in an Age of Interconnectivity.
-The conference aims to bring together and connect teachers, practitioners, scholars and innovators from the fields of dance, education, research, science and technology for an engaging and stimulating programme.
+Following the success of Shaping Bodies, Shaping Minds (2020), Royal Academy of Dance Australia hosted our fourth international conference, Dance and Dance Education in an Age of Interconnectivity.
+The conference aimed to bring together and connect teachers, practitioners, scholars and innovators from the fields of dance, education, research, science and technology for an engaging and stimulating programme.

 Call for Contributions